thedtripp/Booker/README.md

-This chatbot is named after Booker T. Washington, a black man.
+This chatbot is named after Booker T. Washington.
 He will recommend books for you based off a conversation you have with him.

 He will provide a link to Amazon.com for your purchasing convenience.
 Use it, please.